-Apart from a stopover in Frankfurt airport en-route from London to South Africa, I’d never been to Germany.
+Apart from a stopover in Frankfurt airport en-route from London to South Africa many years ago (which doesn’t count, does it?), I’d never been to Germany.
 So, for my birthday in February I decided this was my destination of choice and my husband booked us a long weekend in Berlin for my birthday present.

 Berlin is steeped in history.
 It was the capital of Nazi Germany and as such, was heavily bombed during World War II.
-Although many of the buildings that did survive were demolished in the 50s and 60s, this makes it a very interesting city (apart from the history, of course) in terms of architecture.
+Although many of the buildings that did survive were demolished in the 50s and 60s, this makes it a very interesting city in terms of architecture.
 My husband declared it, “The ugliest city I’ve ever seen”.
 The Brutalist architecture is, well, brutal on the eyes but amongst all the concrete slabs of buildings and tower blocks, there are still some beautiful buildings and even areas of the city not encased in concrete.

 So, how to spend three days in Berlin?

-Day 2: Head to Kreuzberg to check out Markthalle Markt, which is a food market selling organic and regional produce from cakes to meat from a butcher.
-The area is really interesting as it’s very multi-cultural, with lots of Turkish influence.
-If you’ve been to London’s Shoredicth area, it’s a bit like that – lots of cool, hip shops.
+On day 2 we headed to Kreuzberg to check out Markthalle Markt, which is a food market selling organic and regional produce.
+The area is really interesting as it’s very multicultural, with lots of Turkish influence.
+If you’ve been to London’s Shoreditch area, it’s a bit like that – lots of cool, hip shops.
 For lunch, eat at the market or head to Hasir, which is famous for its kebabs.
-After lunch, head over to the East Side Gallery, which is where artists painted over the remaining Berlin Wall.
-If you love your steak, head to To Beef or not to Beef in Schoneberg for dinner.
-They do an amazing Fiorentina.
+After lunch, we headed over to the East Side Gallery, which is where artists painted over the remaining Berlin Wall.

 A friend of ours had lived in Berlin for a few years and he knows we love out steak so he recommended To Beef or not to Beef in Schoneberg for dinner.
 They do an amazing Fiorentina!